 In Massachusetts, attempting to commit a crime constitutes a crime itself.
 A conviction for attempt carries a potential prison sentence, the length of which is determined by the maximum penalty of the attempted crime.
+If you have been accused of attempting to commit a crime, contact Spring & Spring at (617) 513-9444 to speak with an attorney.

 In order to convict a defendant of attempting to commit a crime, the Commonwealth must prove beyond a reasonable doubt that: